openwfm/wrf-sfire-docs/docs/accounts.md

 **Workshop participants can also get an account by filling the form with "Workshop" in the project box.**

+We really need your "yes" for all those terms and conditions!

 External collaborators need a POI (a type of affiliate appointment) with VPN access first.

 The form will ask for the **CU Denver email addresses** for all accounts to be created, and